-‘Sound as Being’ is an organisation promoting electroacoustic music concerts at unique architectural spaces in the North West of England.
+‘Sound as Being’ promotes artists and composers by organising concerts in unique architectural spaces in the North West of England.

-Sound as Being in partnership with Manchester Histories and the NOVARS Research Centre present Peterloo in Sound a concert performance of Peterloo 5.1 to commemorate the 200 year anniversary of the Peterloo masacre.
+Sound as Being in partnership with Manchester Histories and the NOVARS Research Centre present Peterloo in Sound 2019 a multi-channel sound piece to commemorate the 200 year anniversary of the Peterloo massacre.

 Venue: Reading Room, Manchester Central Library, Manchester UK.

 Time: 15.00 – 16.00

 Thanks to Prof. Ricardo Climent, Prof. David Berezan and Jon Tipler (Music Technician) from the NOVARS Research Centre the University of Manchester for supporting the project.